linkedin/spaniel/README.md

   console.log('This will get executed during the DOM read phase of the rAF loop');
 });

-scheduleWrite(() => {
+scheduleWork(() => {
   console.log('This will get executed during the write/mutation phase of the rAF loop');
 });
 ```

 With any task engine involving the DOM, DOM reads and DOM writes [should be batched seperately](https://developers.google.com/web/fundamentals/performance/rendering/optimize-javascript-execution#reduce_complexity_or_use_web_workers).
-For this reason, it's important that any [work that forces a browser layout](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) be scheduled via `scheduleRead()`, while any work that modifies the layout should be scheduled via `scheduleWrite()`.
+For this reason, it's important that any [work that forces a browser layout](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) be scheduled via `scheduleRead()`, while any work that modifies the layout should be scheduled via `scheduleWork()`.

 ### Using an external requestAnmiationFrame engine